xinwenfu/GenCyber/Networking/README.md

-Under construction

 # Networking

-We are going to first look at different views of networks.
-Then we are going to look at the network data encapsulation, that is, how your messages are put into network packets.
+We are going to look at what is the Internet  and different views of networks.
+Then we are going to check the network data encapsulation, that is, how your messages are put into network packets.
-At last we are going to look at the denial of service and the distributed denial of service attacks.

 ## What is the Internet?

 ### IP address and port number
 The internet is a network of networks.
 When we use the Internet, how can you communicate with a remote computer?
-For example, if you want to access a web server running on a remote computer, how do you know where the web server is?
+For example, if you want to browse a web server running on a remote computer, how do you know where the web server is?
+Please note here *server* is a very confusing term.
+Sometimes, we use *server* to refer to a software program such as the Apache HTTP Server, which is a web server program.
+Sometimes, we use *server* to refere to a computer that runs a particular server software program.
+But most of the time, it shall be clear from the context and sometimes it does not matter.
-You have to know the IP address of the web server.
+To access a web server, you have to know the IP address of the web server.
-When you want to send the data to the remote server or remote computer, your computer and software actually adds extra data called headers to your message.
-For example, the IP header contains the destination IP address, which indicates where this message is addressed to.

 However on one IP address, there may be multiple servers.
 Recall servers are software programs.